By Bill Minahan | November 6, 2019 | 0 Comments

 For example, many attackers pose as commonly used services: Google, Netflix, Amazon, etc. or by impersonating a friend, relative, or co-worker of the victim.

 It’s important to remember in 2019, it doesn’t have to be in your inbox.
 A phishing attack can come through Facebook Messenger, SMS, iMessage, or any other form of direct messaging.
-It can even occur during a phone call with someone pretending to be your bank, a police office, or a charity organization.
+It can even occur during a phone call with someone pretending to be your bank, a police officer, or a charity organization.

 After all, phishing attacks work best when they are convincing and creative.